 The “Automotive Cybersecurity Compendium” helps system designers implement the right level of security at all levels, using the security features included in Infineon’s 32- bit microcontroller AURIX™ and their Hardware Security Module (HSM).

+A more comprehensive version of the Automotive Cyber Security Compendium is available for customers with an NDA on request.
 Download the free whitepaper and you will get insights on the following: